In my opinion, one of the most underrated ways of improving rankings is by pruning your content.

 And Elliot Davidson proves how the opposite is true when there are too many URLs:

 There are a number of reasons why ‘content pruning’ seems to work.
 Firstly, if the site is particularly large, it can help improve your crawl budget.
 Secondly, if you reduce the content on your site to only include content that is of “good quality”, as a percentage, you are increasing the overall quality of the corpus of “content” on your site.
 Finally, in carrying out a content audit, you’ll not only identify blogs that can be deleted, but you’ll find content which, with a bit of work, can start yielding good results.
+Which also means more positive details to add to your SEO report.

 The end result will be a document like this: